jurekbl/qcqkd_26_coding_tasks/README.md

 ### Option A (Recommended)

 Upload your solution file as:
+- Python file (`.py`)
+- Jupyter notebook (`.ipynb`)
 - Text file (`.txt`)
-- Python file (`.py`)
-- Jupyter notebook (`.ipynb`) in the itslearning:
+in itslearning as :
 - Filename format: `yourname_sheetXX.py`

 If the sheet contains math exercises as well, upload these in a different pdf.
-You can also upload a single file containing both, but if the coding assignemt cannot simply be copy-pasted, it does not count (e.g. do not copy code into a Latex file).
+You can also upload a single file containing both, but if the coding assignment cannot simply be copy-pasted, it does not count (e.g. do not copy code into a Latex file).

 ### Option B (At your own risk)